Costco’s crème brûlée is tasty, fun and a little bit fancy!

 The custard itself is very smooth and creamy, it’s also not too firm.
 It’s a medium firmness so it maintains its form in the glass dish but melts in seconds in your mouth.
 The custard isn’t obscenely sweet but also doesn’t have any dimensional flavor going on.
 There’s a slight hint of vanilla but mainly just tastes to me of a simple, monotone sweet custard.

 The “burned” or caramelized sugar on top definitely increases the overall appeal of the dessert.
 I found it to be a little difficult to shatter into smaller pieces so I ended up having plenty of mouthfuls of big pieces of caramelized sugar and then a few of plain custard. .

 These actually aren’t as expensive as I would expect them to be.
-You get eight crème brûlée desserts in the package for $10.99 Canadian (not on sale).
+You get eight crème brûlée desserts in the package for $10.99 Canadian.
 That’s less than $1.50 per dessert which is pretty reasonable considering the amount of packaging they come in.

 You can place the crème brûlée in your oven and use the broiler or you can use a kitchen torch.
 Each crème brûlée has an accompanying packet of sugar that you pour over top the custard and you can either set the crème brûlée in the oven to burn/caramelize the sugar or you can choose to use a kitchen torch.